-‘Bachelor’ Star Arie Luyendyk Jr. Ended Interview With GQ After Fiance Lauren Burnham Became ‘Really Upset’
+‘Bachelor’ Star Arie Luyendyk Jr. Ended Interview With ‘GQ’ After Fiancée Lauren Burnham Became ‘Really Upset’

 After the conversation, Rebecca Nelson says she received the following message from Arie Luyendyk Jr.

-Nelson also revealed that The Bachelor star later told her that their time together felt like a “tabloid interview,” and that he canceled the photoshoot for his GQ profile.
+Nelson also revealed that The Bachelor star later told her that their time together felt like a “tabloid interview,” and that he canceled the photo shoot for his GQ profile.